balaso4k/Projects/Spam_Message_Detection_NLP/README.md

 Project name -
-    Spam Message Detection
+    Spam Mail Detection

 Project description -

-      The project detects a Message as a Spam or Ham.
-The project uses Naive Bayes Algorithm to detect spam.
+      Spam email is one of the biggest issues in the world of internet.
+Spam emails not only influence the organisations financially but also exasperate the individual email user.
+This project aim is to build a machine learning model to detects a mail as a Spam or Ham.